 Zoom is an easy to use video conferencing service available to all UF students, faculty, and staff that allows for meetings of up to 100 participants.

-You can find resources and help using Zoom at https://ufl.zoom.us.
+You can find resources and help using Zoom at https://ufl.zoom.us (Links to an external site.).

 Social and Behavioral Sciences and Diversity Credit

 General Education: Objectives for Social and Behavioral Sciences and Diversity